-Situated on just 51,100 square kilometers (19,700 square miles) of land and water, Costa Rica is small, but still boasts plenty of great mountain biking opportunities for enthusiasts of every level.
+Occupying just 51,100 square kilometers (19,700 square miles), Costa Rica boasts plenty of great horseback riding opportunities.

 Due to its proximity to the equator, there are only two seasons in Costa Rica: the wet and dry seasons.
 The dry season runs from December to April and sees average daily temperatures around 23 ºC (73 ºF).
 Crucially for outdoor trips, not much rain falls during this time of year.

 Any trip to Costa Rica begins with a flight into the Juan Santamaría International Airport (SJO) in the capital.
 From here, it is easy to rent a car and drive to the start of the trip.